MicrosoftDocs/Viva/Viva/glint/setup/post-provisioning-next-steps.md

 Welcome to Microsoft Viva Glint!
 If you have landed on this page, you should already have your tenant provisioned.

-- If you haven't already completed tenant provisioning, [set up a Microsoft Viva tenant](viva-glint-tenant-provision.md)
+- If you haven't already completed tenant provisioning, set up a Microsoft Viva tenant.
 - If you have completed tenant provisioning, follow these next steps to continue Viva Glint deployment.

 ## Add administrators to your Viva Glint instance